qingfengxia/FreeCAD_Mod_Dev_Guide/Readme.md

 Add all contributors see <https://www.freecadweb.org/wiki/Contributors>

-## Target audiances: new module developers
+## Target audiences: new module developers

 Make sure you are familiar with FreeCAD workbench GUI and API as a user: